 If you’re looking to give a boost to a college fund, one great way to do it is to take cash out of your home because it’s your most valuable asset.
 Taking out a little bit of equity can mean an infusion of thousands of dollars in your investment in someone’s future.

 The stock market certainly has its ups and downs, but if you invest in a broad range of stocks over time – an index fund, for example – research has shown you can make a return of about 7% after inflation.
 This is based on the assumption that you’re going to buy and hold on to the stock for a long time before selling.
 People who make trades on a regular basis are subject to more day-to-day volatility in the market and you can also have your investment eaten into by trading fees.

-With rates in the at historic lows for a 30-year fixed mortgage, you can find yourself making more money in the stock market if you take cash out and make some investments, as opposed to just putting money in a savings account that makes practically nothing.
+With historically low interest rates for a 30-year fixed mortgage, you can find yourself making more money in the stock market if you take cash-out and make some investments, as opposed to just putting money in a savings account that makes practically nothing.

 The stock market is just one example.
 If you get in the right fund, there is the potential to see a better return.
 If you’re unsure about any particular investment strategy, consult a financial advisor.

 If you’re comfortable becoming a landlord, taking cash out to make a down payment on a rental property could represent a good opportunity to gain passive income.

 When evaluating investment property opportunities, one of the important things to look at is capitalization rate.
 Capitalization rate, or cap rate, is a measure that looks at the percentage of the overall value of the property that you could collect each year in rent after factoring in expenses.
 For this, you need to know both the value of the property and what you could reasonably expect to charge for a similar property in the area.
 The higher the cap rate, the better.